tratteria/.github/CONTRIBUTING.md

 * First, [README](/README.md) to become familiar with the Tratteria Project.
 * Make sure you're familiar with our [Coding Conventions](#conventions) when appropriate

-If you're new to the Tratteria Project, we recommend that you join us on the mailing lists and Slack to discuss any potential changes you'd like to see made.

 If your proposal comes under the purview of a SIG, reach out to the SIG lead and seek their feedback first (bugfixes and changes with minor impact don't need this).
 The SIG lead may refer you to the broader group.